 5. Conclusion

-This study examined whether there was a relationship between subjective and objective measures of overall cardiovascular load and local muscle fatigue among Hispanic migrant farmworkers harvesting apples in North America.
+This study examined whether there was a relationship between subjective and direct measures of overall cardiovascular load and local muscle fatigue among Hispanic migrant farmworkers harvesting apples in North America.
 Borg RPE and Borg CR10 were translated into Spanish, and Omni RPE with pictures were created for this specific population.
 The Borg RPE and Omni RPE results were compared to metabolic load derived from heart rate data, which represented overall physical exertion.
-This study found strong negative correlations between the objective and subjective measures after the workers performed hard work but neither after the light work nor after the break.
+This study found strong negative correlations between the direct and subjective measures after the workers performed hard work but neither after the light work nor after the break.
 The Borg CR10, which was expected to indicate local discomfort, was compared to the muscle fatigue as characterized by EMG at trapezius.
 Unlike the results of the correlations between the RPE’s and the cardiovascular load, there was no significant correlation between the Borg CR10 and the EMG.
-All things considered, objective direct measures could not be replaced by subjective measures according to this study.
+All things considered, direct measures could not be replaced by subjective measures according to this study.

 Acknowledgement